patric-boehner/cmb2-starter-testimonials-plugin/README.md

 	- Structure of the single testimonial post type has been moved to its own part file ```content-testimonial.php```, to make it easier to reuse the structure in both single and archive template files.
 2. ~~Build the archive post template for testimonials~~.
 	- Done, though in reality i think can just create a function to reuse one of the template files and tell wordpress to use if for both.
 Haven't tried this on singe & archive post type so will have to give it a shot.
+3. Playing with Review schema.
+Added a sample file for the necessary genesis filter to add the review microdata to the body of the cpt archive page.
+I tried adding additional microdata to the ```content-testimonial.php``` file but google wouldn't validate as google only recognizes it in terms of an item.
+Not even sure if you can use the review microdata on testimonials.

 ## Change Log
 Please see the the ```readme.txt``` file included in the root of the plugin’s directory for a complete change log.